This article originally appeared on Mexico Business News.

 At this point in history, leaders have a tremendous opportunity to fashion a hybrid model that best fits their companies; however, interactions between leaders and their teams will be essential in maintaining a unified culture that thrives through the transition.
 These are some actions that leaders can take to facilitate culture and connection in a hybrid workplace.

 As leaders, we should be more inspirational and less hierarchical

 Companies thrive and grow when employees feel a sense of belonging and shared purpose.
 This can easily fade away when employees feel as if they’re not being treated equally.
-When working with hybrid teams, it’s important that every member feels represented.
-One of the research studies we conducted last year showed that 80 percent of millennials and Gen Z feel less connected to their peers and leaders since working from home, which means remote teams could have a hard time connecting and engaging in the same way that face-to-face teams do.
+When working with hybrid teams, it’s important that every member feel represented.
+One of the research studies we conducted last year showed that 80 per cent of millennials and Gen Z feel less connected to their peers and leaders since working from home, which means remote teams could have a hard time connecting and engaging in the same way as face-to-face teams do.
 To avoid this, leaders must rely on more inspirational forms of leadership that compensate for the lack of social encounters and in-person interactions.